 *If you make the topping with honey as the sweetener, it will be sticky and take more time to crumble on top of the casserole.
 Expect an extra 5 minutes if you choose the honey version.

-In conclusion, if you haven’t made my stuffing recipe before, I highly recommend that recipe, as well.
+In conclusion, if you haven’t made my stuffing recipe before, I highly recommend that recipe, as well (find it here).
 I’ve gotten tons of great feedback on the grain-free version!
 Happy Holidays!!
 Enjoy all the healthy fat!

 And here’s the humble casserole dish I recommend.
 The new American-made Pyrex is no longer safe.
 Consumer Reports now recommends this European-made version, that uses the original glass recipe that Pyrex once used.